ncats/translator-workflows/Green_CQs/GreenTeam_Endotype_Data_Documentation/README.md

 Output identifies an opaque id for a class within the endotype classification scheme

 The final output is a list of ‘endotypes’, their descriptions, evidence in support of the endotype assertions, and associated time intervals

-*Note that we are using the term ‘endotype’ very loosely.
-Specifically, we are viewing ‘endotype’ as a combination of ‘phenotype’ (external, observed features), ‘endotype’ (internal, not observed features), and likely clinical outcomes (as determined by initial model M0 = recursive partitioning and decision trees).
-In this sense, a more appropriate term, perhaps, is ‘feature set’.

 **Inputs**